valtimo-platform/valtimo-documentation/using-valtimo/document/custom-case-list-columns.md

 # Custom case list columns

+This page explains how the columns that are shown in the list of cases can be changed.

+## Introduction

 Each case list comes with a set of four default columns: 'Reference number', 'Created by', 'Created on', and 'Last modified'.
 The columns in the list can be changed, added and removed.
 Any property stored in a document can be used as a column in a case list.